peerigon/updtr/README.md

 - `latest` *(default)*: update all packages to the latest version number
 - `non-breaking`: update all packages to the latest version number that does not conflict with the installed version number
-- `wanted`: update all packages to the latest version number that does not conflict with the specified version number
+- `wanted`: update all packages to the latest version number that does not conflict with the version number as specified in the `package.json`

 ### `--save` `-s`